Choice-Architect/memory-locker/learnings/08_phase3_report.md

 *   Switched from **YAML to JSON** for the OpenAPI schema due to persistent parsing issues.
 *   Updated OpenAPI version requirement to **`3.1.0`**.
 *   Confirmed **API Key** authentication using `x-api-key` header is appropriate for this phase.
+*   Updated database schema (`users.id` and related FKs) from **UUID to TEXT** to accommodate non-UUID user IDs provided by the GPT system.
+Associated RLS policies updated accordingly.

 ## Next Steps (Phase 4):